swift-server/async-http-client/README.md

     }

     func didReceiveHead(task: HTTPClient.Task<Response>, _ head: HTTPResponseHead) -> EventLoopFuture<Void> {
-        // this is executed when we receive HTTP Reponse head part of the request (it contains response code and headers), called once
+        // this is executed when we receive HTTP response head part of the request (it contains response code and headers), called once
         // in case backpressure is needed, all reads will be paused until returned future is resolved return task.eventLoop.makeSucceededFuture(())
     }